Elisa2515/data_science_2025_spring/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task2-1.png)<!-- -->

-- (Your notes and observations here) Relationship:
+- (Your notes and observations here)

-There is a positive correlation between GDP per capita and life expectancy.
+The relationship shown here is that There is a positive correlation between GDP per capita and life expectancy.

 Countries with higher GDP per capita tend to have higher life expectancy.

-Outliers:

-Some countries (e.g., in Africa) have low GDP per capita but relatively high life expectancy.
+Some countries (Africa) have low GDP per capita but relatively high life expectancy.

-Some countries (e.g., in Asia) have high GDP per capita but lower-than-expected life expectancy.
+Some countries (Asia) have high GDP per capita but lower-than-expected life expectancy.

 Questions:

 What explains the outliers with low GDP per capita but high life expectancy?

-Are there diminishing returns to life expectancy as GDP per capita increases?

 ``` r
 ## TASK: Your third graph